Is there a ‘Right’ Thing to Wear after Surgery or During Radiation?

 Typically, it will be a physiotherapist or massage therapist who will have specialized expertise and experience working with breast cancer patients

-Refer to the Association of Oncology Massage and Canadian Physiotherapy Association to learn more and access a directory.
+Refer to the Society for Oncology Massage and Canadian Physiotherapy Association to learn more and access a directory.
 Your provincial Lymphedema Association can also be a great resource for therapists familiar with breast-cancer related side effects.

 Are you a licensed Healthcare provider registered with the provincial college?